-From the comparative analysis provided above it is evident that all the three alternatives studied have forest area involvement, as complete avoidance of forest area is not possible, since, reserved forest invariably intercepts with all the three alternatives studied around the bee line.
-However, Alternative Route-I is not only shorter in length as compared to Alternative-II and Alternative-III but also involves least forest area.
-Additionally, it is passing through mostly plain area, hence, minimum construction and O&M problems are expected.
+From the comparative analysis, it is evident that complete avoidance of reserved forest area is not possible as reserved forest invariably intercepts with all the three alternatives studied around the bee line.
+However, Alternative Route-I is shorter in length as compared to Alternative-II and Alternative-III and also involves minimum forest area.
+Additionally, Alternative-1 has better accessibility and approach due to the fact that it is passing mainly through plain area.
 Therefore, Alternative-I found to be the most optimum and recommended for detailed survey.